 NUM was formed in 2012 after of 10 years' of advocacy to the Home Office by members of the UK Network of Sex Work Projects (UKNSWP).
 This group comprised of front-line service providers and other stakeholders who worked closely with police.
 They wanted to see a centralised reporting mechanism and for police to partner with NUM in supporting sex workers to report crime.
 Since inception and until recently, NUM received a substantial portion of its annual revenue from police contributions.

-Today, NUM receives contributions from some police forces and we have a Service Level Agreement in place for fiscal year 2019/2020 that supports our engagement with and promotion of the National Police Chiefs’ Council (NPCC) Policing Sex Work and Prostitution Guidance' (2019) across forces.
+In 2019, NUM received contributions from some police forces and we have a Service Level Agreement in place for fiscal year 2019/2020 that supported our engagement with and promotion of the National Police Chiefs’ Council (NPCC) Policing Sex Work and Prostitution Guidance' (2019) across forces.
+[Covid-19 Update: this agreement is no longer in place.
+Please see the NUM-Police Partnership page for details about our current relationship.]

 Police resources support the operational function of our reporting and alerting system which is at the core of all the work we do.
 This function allows victims of crime to provide information that warn others, ensuring that sex workers have the information needed to avoid predators and protect their lives.